rzeldent/esp32cam-rtsp/README.md

 This software supports the following ESP32-CAM (and alike) modules:

 - AI THINKER
-- EspressIf ESP-EYE
+- Espressif ESP-EYE
-- EspressIf ESP32S2-CAM
+- Espressif ESP32S2-CAM
-- EspressIf ESP32S3-CAM-LCD
+- Espressif ESP32S3-CAM-LCD
-- EspressIf ESP32S3-EYE
+- Espressif ESP32S3-EYE
 - Freenove WROVER KIT
 - M5STACK ESP32CAM
 - M5STACK_PSRAM
 - M5STACK_UNITCAM
 - M5STACK_UNITCAMS3
 - M5STACK_V2_PSRAM
-- M5STACK_PSRAM
 - M5STACK_WIDE
 - M5STACK M5PoECAM-W
 - M5STACK Timer CAM (Original and X)
-- M5STACK
 - Seeed Studio XIAO ESP32S3 SENSE
 - TTGO T-CAMERA
 - TTGO T-JOURNAL

-The software provides a **configuration web server**, that can be used to:
+The software provides a **configuration web server** that can be used to:

-- Provide information about the state of the device, wifi connection and camera,
+- Provide information about the state of the device, WiFi connection and camera,
 - Set the WiFi parameters,
 - Set the timeout for connecting to the access point,
 - Set an access password,
 - Select the image size,
 - Select the frame rate,
-- Select the JPEG quality
+- Select the JPEG quality,
-- Enable the use of the PSRAM
+- Enable the use of the PSRAM,
-- Set the number of frame buffers
+- Set the number of frame buffers,
 - Configure the camera options:
   - Brightness
   - Contrast